 - 25 mg and 100 mg tablets

-– The duration of treatment depends on the efficacy and tolerance of the boosted protease inhibitor and ritonavir.
+- Depending on the efficacy and tolerance of the boosted protease inhibitor and ritonavir.

 Contra-indications, adverse effects, precautions

 - Do not administer to patients with severe hepatic impairment.

 - Administer with caution and monitor use in patients with haemophilia (increased bleeding) or mild to moderate hepatic impairment.